mvdbeek/galaxy-integration-docker-images/slurm/README.md

 * First, you can start a container with the default command and ssh in.

-  > docker run -h docker.example.com -p 10022:22 --rm -d --name slurm agaveapi/slurm
+  > docker run -h localhost -p 10022:22 --rm -d --name slurm agaveapi/slurm
-  > ssh -p 10022 testuser@docker.example.com
+  > ssh -p 10022 testuser@localhost

 * Second, you can run an interactive container and start the services yourself.

-  > docker run -h docker.example.com -p 10022:22 --rm -d --name slurm agaveapi/slurm bash
-  bash-4.1# /usr/bin/supervisord &
+  > docker run -h localhost -p 10022:22 --rm -d --name slurm agaveapi/slurm bash bash-4.1# /usr/bin/supervisord &

 In either situation, once you have a session in the container, you can submit jobs using the `sbatch` command.
 A test script is included in the image at `/home/testuser/slurm.submit`.
 You can submit this script to verify the